Middle Years Program

 Grade 7 and 8 Overview:

-All students participate in: Math, English, Science, Social Studies, Physical Education, and French As A Second Language.
-In keeping with the new BC Provincial curriculum, all students in Grade 7 and Grade 8 also take exploratory classes in Arts Education and Applied Design, Skills and Technologies.
-Some of our exploratory classes include: Home Economics (Foods/Textiles), Information Technology (coding, robotics, computers), First Nations Language and Culture, Art/Drama/Music and our Trades Technology (Wood/Metal).
+All students participate in: Math, English, Science, Social Studies, Career Education, Physical Education, and French As A Second Language.
+In keeping with the BC Provincial curriculum, all students in Grade 7 and Grade 8 also take exploratory classes in Arts Education and Applied Design, Skills and Technologies.
+Some of our exploratory classes may include: Home Economics (Foods/Textiles), Information Technology (coding, robotics, computers), First Nations Language and Culture, Art/Drama/Music and our Trades Technology (Wood/Metal).

 Grade 9 Overview: